Spoken Speech Enhancement using EEG: Introduction

 Speech enhancement is the process of improving the quality of speech whose quality was degraded due to additive noise.
 Speech enhancement is a critical preprocessing method used to improve the performance of automatic speech recognition (ASR) systems operating in presence of background noise.
 Noisy speech is first fed into a speech enhancement system to produce enhanced speech which is then fed into the ASR model.
 Speech enhancement systems also plays critical role in improving the quality of speech used in devices like hearing aids and cochlear implants.

 In references \cite{berouti1979enhancement,ephraim1992statistical} authors demonstrated speech enhancement using classical methods.
-Recently researchers have started applying deep learning methods for performing speech enhancement as indicated in the following references \cite{parveen2004speech,lu2013speech,weninger2015speech}.
-In references \cite{pascual2019towards,pascual2017segan} authors demonstrated speech enhancement using generative adversarial networks (GAN)\cite{goodfellow2014generative}.
+Recently researchers have started applying deep learning methods for performing speech enhancement as indicated in the following references \cite{parveen2004speech,weninger2015speech}.
+In references \cite{pascual2017segan} authors demonstrated speech enhancement using generative adversarial networks (GAN)\cite{goodfellow2014generative}.

 Electroencephalography (EEG) is a non invasive way of measuring electrical activity of human brain.
 In \cite{krishna2019speech} authors demonstrated that EEG features can be used to overcome the performance loss of ASR systems in presence of background noise.
-Though references \cite{krishna20,krishna2019state,krishna2019speech,krishna200speech} demonstrated isolated and continuous speech recognition using EEG signals for various experimental conditions, they didn't specifically study the speech enhancement problem.
+Though references \cite{krishna20,krishna2019state,krishna2019speech} demonstrated isolated and continuous speech recognition using EEG signals for various experimental conditions, they didn't specifically study the speech enhancement problem.
 In this paper we demonstrate that EEG features can be used to improve the quality of speech recorded in presence of background noise.
-We make use of GAN and long short-term memory (LSTM) \cite{hochreiter1997long} networks to demonstrate speech enhancement using EEG features.
+We make use of GAN, gated recurrent unit (GRU) \cite{chung2014empirical}, temporal convolutional (TCN) \cite{bai2018empirical} networks to demonstrate speech enhancement using EEG features.
+We further compare our obtained results with traditional log minimum mean-square error (MMSE) speech enhancement algorithm and our results demonstrate significant improvement in speech enhancement quality compared to the traditional method.

 In \cite{das2017eeg} authors demonstrated EEG based attention driven speech enhancement using wiener filters where EEG was used to detect auditory attention where as in this paper we demonstrate speech enhancement for "Spoken" speech using EEG features and auditory attention detection module is not required for performing speech enhancement.
 Our idea is mainly inspired by the results demonstrated in \cite{krishna2019speech} where authors demonstrated EEG features are less affected by external background noise.
 To the best of our knowledge this is the first time a spoken speech enhancement is demonstrated using EEG features recorded in parallel with spoken speech.